SMatsushi/comm_bench/README.md

 'run.sh' runs multiple 'cpu2cpu' with 'mpirun' with multiple communication pattern in multiple burst (number of element in double array) size.

-Sample output of 'run.sh' is committed as 'run\_sh-201806.stdout'.
+Sample output of 'run.sh' is committed as 'run_sh-201806.stdout'.

 ## Result analysis

 ### dtgen2.pl

-Redirect stdout to 'foo.log', then run perl script 'dtgen2.pl' to convert it to wide\-format csv file 'commbench.csv'.
+Redirect stdout to 'foo.log', then run perl script 'dtgen2.pl' to convert it to wide-format csv file 'commbench.csv'.

-You can generate 'commbench.csv' from sample 'run\_sh\-2018.stdout' with following commands.
+You can generate 'commbench.csv' from sample 'run_sh-2018.stdout' with following commands.

 > $ cd Aurora
-> $ dtgen2.pl run\_sh\-201806.stdout
+> $ dtgen2.pl run_sh-201806.stdout

 Note) 'dtgen.pl' creates a separate csv file from each 'cpu2cpu' run in 'foo.log'.

 ### comm-graph2.R
-'comm\-graph2.R' is a sample R scripts which reads 'commbench.csv' and creates a graph 'comm\-graph.png'.
+'comm\-graph2.R' is a sample R scripts which reads 'commbench.csv' and creates a graph 'commbench-graph.png'.

 Sample 'commbench.csv' is also checked in.
 The R scripts can be run with 'R' command..